Have questions about the print industry? Ask the expert.

 Print is alive and well.
 What leading factors are contributing to the growth of the print market in 2021 and beyond?

 It’s heard often that the need for printing is declining, and in many areas that would be true.
 What never goes away I suppose is the need for communication.
 We all share ideas, news, products, services, fashion, music, you name it.
 So I’ve always thought of printing as another way to communicate, whether that be a magazine, postcard, an ad on the radio, a TV commercial, or a billboard sign.
-There are more options today I believe for clients to combine all the ways their messages can be shared through printing, using conventional offset, digital, or wide format.
 I believe a key to the growth in communication within the printing arena is using all the technologies available appropriately and the most efficient ways possible.

 Gloss Coated vs. Uncoated Paper